Fietsband/Koo-Koo-Island/README.md

 ### Progress:

 #### General
-- C updating dollar.js with helper to test whether the current user's browser complies with modern Javascript standards and features that are used for this game.
 - C Checking format of loaded game (if someone just posts nonsense the game will break)
 - C disable attack buttons when dead
 - W making timeout in battle between end - reward a litte faster